aircrftdev/gridsome-blog-vuetify-6-2-21/content/posts/blog-in-a-box.md

 {% include button.html button_name="My Button" button_class="primary" %}
 I use this technique for callouts, images, and alerts in my documentation.
 Basically any time you have complex HTML formatting, you can hide it away in an include template like this.

+Blog-in-a-Box

+By  Aircrft

+A complete blogging system for startups.
+Opens a universe of possibilities and opportunities.
+Product-ready out-of-the-box blogging platform powered by then latest server-less JAMstack architecture.

+⭐️ Startup-grade.
+⭐️ Fully-deployed production ready
+⭐️ JAMstack architecture
+⭐️ Infinitely scalable
+⭐️ blazing-fast
+⭐️ bullet-proof secure
+⭐️ Your custom domain

+💎 Aircrft Code Captains wire-up your domain blog.startup.com / startup.com/blog

+Tier
+$99 a year
+Yearly
+One year of Blogging awesomeness.
+We make sure your 100% set up and running smooth, including wiring up your startups custom domain name! 😀